 A: Skadden Fellowships are open to the full, broad array of lawyering strategies, so long as the Fellow must be an attorney to complete the proposed project.
 Most projects we fund will include some direct client representation, and many projects we fund combine various types of advocacy.
 In addition to exclusively direct representation projects, Skadden Fellows have worked on projects focusing on transactional work, impact litigation, movement lawyering, and more.
 Overall, we expect that the applicant and host organization be well-prepared to deliver the planned legal advocacy, and that the host organization has expertise in the type of lawyering contemplated.
 You should not add a legal component (such as direct service or impact litigation) in hopes of making your proposal more competitive; instead you should craft your project to best address the legal needs of your clients.

 There are some specific points to keep in mind about systemic reform projects.
 Before a Fellow represents clients as a class, or works exclusively with organizational clients, we expect the applicant to deeply understand their clients as individuals, as well as the attorney-client relationship.
 We therefore expect applicants with more systemic proposals and their host organizations to have a high degree of insight into their client population.
-Movement or community lawyering proposals should, in all likelihood, come with one or more coalition support letters (see additional materials, below).
+Movement or community lawyering proposals should, in all likelihood, come with one or more coalition support letters (see additional materials, above).

 Q: Where geographically may Skadden Fellows work?